What are the little red dots discovered by the James Webb Space Telescope? These X-rays may offer a clue.

 The James Webb Space Telescope has delivered new evidence that sheds light on what scientists know about black holes.
 Launched more than four years ago, the infrared observatory, and successor to the ...

-The James Webb Space Telescope and the Chandra X-ray Observatory have captured the clearest image yet of a galaxy cluster in ...
+The James Webb Space Telescope and the Chandra X-ray Observatory have captured the clearest image yet of a galaxy cluster in the making, seen when the universe was only one billion years old.
+A team ...

 Scientists may have discovered an explanation for a cosmic mystery uncovered by the James Webb Space Telescope several years ago: the origin of "little red dots" scattered across the cosmos.
 In ...